Python Binary File Guide: Practical Read, Parse, Write

 Advantages

-• Reduces memory usage when processing large files
+• Reduces memory load when handling large files

 Disadvantages